telliott99/MySwift2/chapter4/structs.rst

 This version of the mutating ``moveByX(_:y:)`` method creates a brand new structure whose x and y values are set to the target location.

-Mutating methods for enumerations can set the implicit self parameter to be a different case from the same enumeration:
+Mutating methods for enumerations can set the implicit self parameter to be a different case from the same enumeration.
+Here is a cool example from the docs:

 .. sourcecode:: bash